pyg-team/pytorch-frame/README.md

                           shuffle=True)
 ```

-We can now optimize the model in a training loop, similar to the <a href="https://pytorch.org/tutorials/beginner/basics/optimization_tutorial.html#full-implementation">standard PyTorch training procedure</a>.
+We can then follow the <a href="https://pytorch.org/tutorials/beginner/basics/optimization_tutorial.html#full-implementation">standard PyTorch training procedure</a> to optimize the
+model parameters.

 ```python
 import torch